Choose another writer in this calendar:

 Longfellow was married twice.
 After the traumatic death of Mary, Longfellow married in 1843 Frances Appleton (1817-61), the daughter of a prominent Boston merchant, the Mary Ashburton of Hyperion.
 They had six children.
 Mary's father purchased the couple the colonial mansion Craigie House.
 Longfellow remained in Cambridge for the rest of his life, although he spent summers at his home at Nahant.

-In 1854 Longfellow resigned from his post and published next year his best-know narrative poem, The Song of Hiawatha, which gained immediate success.
+In 1854 Longfellow read Lönnrot's Kalevala in the German translation of Franz Anton Schiefner, and decided to use it as a model for his own work.
+The next year Longfellow published his best-know narrative poem, The Song of Hiawatha, It gained immediate success, selling 100,000 copies within two years.
 Frances died tragically on July 9, 1861 by burning – she was sealing a thin paper containing a lock of one of her children's hair and her dress caught fire from a lighted match.
 Longfellow, who rushed in and threw a small rug over her, burned his hands and face.
 Frances dashed to the doorway, horribly burned.
 During the night, she regained consciousness and asked for coffee in the morning.
 Longfellow could not attend her funeral.
 His famous white beard concealed the scars.

 Accompanied by his three daughters, Longfellow made his last visit to Europe in 1868.
 He spent two days with the English poet Alfred Tennyson on the Isle of Wight.
 Tennyson had his guest photographed by Julia Margaret Cameron, saying "I will leave you now, Longfellow.
 You will have to do whatever she tells you.
 I will come back soon and see what is left of you."
 Queen Victoria, who was his great admirer, invited him to tea.
 In Rome he saw Liszt, who set to music the introduction to The Golden Legend (1851).

-The Song of Hiawatha adapted its meter from the Finnish national epic Kalevala and told a story of an Indian chief, an Ojibwa Indian, who is raised by Nokomis, his grandmother, "the daughter of the moon".
+The Song of Hiawatha adapted its meter from the Finnish national epic Kalevala.
+J.R.R.
+Tolkien – wrongly – claimed that Hiawatha is "a mild and gentle bowdlerising of the Kalevala coloured, I imagine, with disconnected bits of Indian lore and perhaps a few genuine names."
+(Tolkien Studies: An Annual Scholarly Review, Volume VII, 2010, p.
+251) Longfellow's poem told a story of an Indian chief, an Ojibwa Indian, who is raised by Nokomis, his grandmother, "the daughter of the moon".
 Upon reaching manhood, Hiawatha wants to avenge the wrong done by his father, the West Wind, to his mother, Wenonah.
 Father and son eventually reconcile, and Hiawatha becomes the leader of his people.
 He marries Minnehaha, and an era on peace and prosperity ensues under his reign.
 But hard times come to his tribe, disease and famine afflict his people.
 Minnehaha dies, Hiawatha takes his leave to go to the Isles of the Blessed, and advises his people to accept the white man and heed to those who will come with a new religion.
 The poems ends like Kalevala, where the central character, the old and wise Väinämöinen, representing paganism, makes way for a new era. – As a background for the poem, Longfellow consulted Henry Rowe Schoolcraft's books on the Indian tribes of North America and perpetuated an error of Schoolcraft's that placed Hiawatha among the forest tribes of the northern Midwest.
 The historical fifteenth-century Iroquois chief Hiawatha lived well to the east; apart from the name, Longfellow´s poem had virtually no connection to him.

 "Listen, my children, and you shall